retrovisionagain/dwm-setup/README.md

 # dwm-gruvbox
-Gruvbox theme for dwm, nvim,alacritty and etc.
+Gruvbox theme for dwm, nvim,alacritty and rofi